 I woke up the other day and noticed that I was missing about 7 months of memories.
-At this point I’m pretty convinced that memory, sense of passage of time, and novelty are closely intertwined and I’m sure there’s research out there to back it up (completely unverified claim).
+I’m pretty sure now that memory, sense of passage of time, and novelty are closely intertwined and I’m sure there’s research out there to back it up (completely unverified claim).
 Anyway, what happened?
 I don’t think my year was particularly eventful relative to its backdrop, but I think it’ll be nice to look back on and might give some nice insight into how not-particularly-interesting people (me) experienced it.

 You probably already know the gist of the situation, especially if you’re in the states where due to poor, if not outright malicious decisions made by the current administration exasperated the situation to the point where we’re still in pseudo-quarantine despite other countries having already reopened months prior.
 This website tells me that today there were 50,000 new cases and 980 new deaths since yesterday.
 The total number of reported deaths is a bit over 150,000.

-To be honest, I vastly underestimated the situation at first as well.
+I vastly underestimated the situation at first as well.
 In February I assumed that the cases would be relatively contained to China, where claims were made that it was already on the decline.
 At the beginning of March, one of my professors sent a mass email that seemed to gain notoriety outside the class and even the campus.
 I think the level of notoriety was a mix people who thought it was over-reaction and those who thought it was a model for how all schools should be reacting.
 It actually aged quite well.
-Leave it the Intro to ML prof to make good predictions.
+Leave it the machine learning prof to make good predictions.

 By that time I was pretty convinced that the school would have to close for the remainder of the semester due to the PR risks of any student getting infected, especially those in the dorms.
 At Cal the housing situation has reached the point where dorm housing is guaranteed only for freshman, and most (if not all) rooms once used for doubles have been converted into triples, perfect kindling for an epidemic.
 By mid-March the university was closed and all classes were transitioned to online.
 I only know of one case being reported for a student on campus before everyone moved back, though I would be surprised if that was truly the sole case.
 In mid-July it was announced that Fall semester would also be completely online.